techidaily/site-article-tips/source/_posts/updated-elite-guide-from-concept-to-compelling-fullscreen-edits-in-premiere-pro-for-2024.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1936838/18409" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+## Part2: What If Full Screen Preview lags heavily?

+So, you now know how to access Adobe Premiere Pro Full Screen Preview, but there is a problem.
+Your videos are not playing right, and you are wondering what to do.
+Here are a few solutions when you notice full screen preview is lagging

+### 1\.
+Fix your video rendering and playback setting

+Adobe Premiere Pro is configured to utilize your device's GPU for rendering.
+However, using the wrong video rendering and playback settings can cause your full screen preview to lag.
+Follow these steps to fix the problem.

+* Tap on **Project settings** to open the settings menu.
+* Then, proceed to **Renderer** to view your current settings.
+You will find the option under video rendering and playback.
+* Choose your device's GPU as the default option to activate GPU acceleration.
+In addition, you will need a compatible graphics processing unit to support this function.

 ### 2\.
 Uncheck the Mercury Transmit Feature

 Another reason for full screen preview lag is Mercury Transmit.
 The feature allows you to transmit your video to a secondary screen.
 However, it takes up valuable RAM, especially when you do not own a second monitor.
 Here is how to disable it.